 GRADUATE STUDENT | CHRISTOPHER CLARY

-Christopher Clary is a PhD student.
-He is an adjunct staff member of the RAND Corporation.
-He was a Council on Foreign Relations International Affairs Fellow in India (2009), a country director for South Asian affairs in the Office of the Secretary of Defense (2006-2009), a research associate at the Naval Postgraduate School (2003-2005), and a research assistant at the Henry L. Stimson Center (2001-2003).
+Previously, he was a Stanton Nuclear Security Predoctoral Fellow at the RAND Corporation in Washington, D.C. and a Council on Foreign Relations International Affairs Fellow in India.
+He also served as country director for South Asian affairs in the Office of the Secretary of Defense (2006–2009), a research associate at the Naval Postgraduate School in Monterey, Calif.
+(2003–2005), and a research assistant at the Henry L. Stimson Center in Washington, D.C.
+(2001–2003).

 "Saudi Arabia's Reform Gamble," with Mara Karlin.
 Survival 53, no. 5 (October-November 2011): 15-20.